-When breastfeeding a baby regularly and exclusively (that means no formula and no breast pumping), the body usually stops ovulating and menstruating.
-This effectively serves as a form of birth control since a person needs to ovulate (release an egg from an ovary) in order to get pregnant.
+Dr. Lisa Czanko: When breastfeeding a baby regularly and exclusively (that means no formula and no breast pumping), the body usually stops ovulating and menstruating.
+This effectively serves as a form of birth control (known as the Lactational Amenorrhea Method) since a person needs to ovulate (release an egg from an ovary) in order to get pregnant.

-Feeding a baby from the breast (specifically, having a baby suckle at the nipple) leads to rises in the level of the hormone prolactin, which is the hormone that promotes breast milk production.
+LC: Feeding a baby from the breast (specifically, having a baby suckle at the nipple) leads to rises in the level of the hormone prolactin1 , which is the hormone that promotes breast milk production.
 Regular feeding from the breast (again, pumping does not count) keeps the prolactin level high.
 High prolactin inhibits ovulation and leads to absent periods.
-This is the body’s built-in way to prevent pregnancies from occurring too close together, allowing it time to recover, and increasing the likelihood of healthy subsequent pregnancies.
+This is the body’s built-in way to prevent pregnancies from occurring too close together, allowing you time to recover, and increasing the likelihood of healthy subsequent pregnancies.

-Typically breastfeeding can be used as an effective form of contraception up until six months after delivery.
-However, breastfeeding is only an effective form of birth control during this six month period if the following two requirements are met.
+LC: Typically, breastfeeding can be used as an effective form of contraception up until six months after delivery.
+However, breastfeeding is only an effective form of birth control during this six-month period if the following two requirements are met.

-If this is not occurring, then other forms of contraception should be used instead.
-If a person is using the lactational amenorrhea method and skips a breast feeding, they should consider using emergency contraception if they had recently had unprotected vaginal intercourse with a male partner.
+If this is not occurring, then other forms of contraception should be used.
+If a person is using the lactational amenorrhea method and skips breastfeeding, they should consider using emergency contraception if they recently had unprotected vaginal intercourse with a male partner.

 The medical guidelines on the topic help demonstrate the controversy.
-For instance, the globally-reaching recommendations of the World Health Organization (WHO) recommend against starting hormonal contraceptives right away given that breastfeeding is especially important as a nutrition source for infants in impoverished countries.
-However, the recommendations from the US-based Centers for Disease Control and Prevention (CDC) do not advise against any hormonal contraceptives while breastfeeding.
+For instance, the globally reaching recommendations of the World Health Organization recommend against starting hormonal contraceptives right away given that breastfeeding is especially important as a nutrition source for infants in impoverished countries.
+However, the recommendations from the US-based Centers for Disease Control and Prevention do not advise against any hormonal contraceptives while breastfeeding.

-The CDC recommends that combined hormonal contraceptives (CHCs), which are medications that contain both estrogen and progesterone and include traditional birth control pills, the patch, or the ring, should not be used for 3 weeks following delivery for most people, whether breastfeeding or not.
-These also should not be used for at least 7 weeks after delivery in people who have an increased risk of blood clots.
+LC: The CDC recommends that combined hormonal contraceptives, which are medications that contain both estrogen and progesterone and include traditional birth control pills, the patch, or the ring, should not be used for three weeks following delivery2 for most people, whether breastfeeding or not.
+These also should not be used for at least seven weeks after delivery in people who have an increased risk of blood clots.